-Updated April 28th: Thanks to all who participated in our successful history harvest at the Sheff 25th anniversary event on Saturday, April 26th, 2014.
-More than 30 participants granted oral history video interviews (far beyond our expectations) and brought photos & documents to scan.
-We anticipate adding these materials to the Trinity College digital repository by the end of May 2014.
-Stay tuned for more.
+Updated: Thanks to all who participated in our successful history harvest at the Sheff 25th anniversary event on Saturday, April 26th, 2014.
+More than 30 participants granted oral history video interviews — far beyond our expectations — and brought photos & documents to scan.
+View oral history video interviews in the Trinity College section of the Connecticut Digital Archives.

 Join us for the 25th anniversary of the Sheff v.
 O’Neill struggle for quality integrated education on Saturday, April 26, 2014 from 8:30am-12:30pm at Starr Hall, UConn Law School, 110 Sherman Street, Hartford, CT.
 See flyer and RSVP here.
 We deeply appreciate CT Humanities for funding the history harvest portion of our event (see our proposal).